-- 1. Obtain Withdrawal Form(s) from Campus Registrar's office. - 2.
-Complete the form(s), except for signatures of professor and Campus Registrar's representative. - 3.
+- 1. Obtain Withdrawal Form(s) from Campus Student Records and Admissions Office. - 2.
+Complete the form(s), except for signatures of professor and Campus Student Records and Admissions Office representative. - 3.
 Obtain the signature of the professor.
 If the professor is not available, take the form to the Director, Division Chairperson, or Dean who is responsible for that course. - 4.
-Take form(s) to Campus Registrar's office.
-After signature by Campus Registrar's representative, the student should be sure to retain one signed copy of the form.
+Take form(s) to Campus Student Records and Admissions Office.
+After signature by Campus Student Records and Admissions Office representative, the student should be sure to retain one signed copy of the and received by that office not later than the deadline date prescribed for withdrawing from classes as shown in the College Calendar.